Not Recommended!

 - Sharp edges at the corners

 Budget mechanical keyboards with the traditional “gaming” aesthetic have become a rare breed these days.
-The overnight revolution of semi-custom prebuilts, led by Akko, Epomaker, and Aula, has transformed the market to favor more subdued designs.
+The overnight revolution of the semi-custom prebuilts led by Akko, Epomaker and Aula have terraformed the market into appreciating more sober designs.
+Tecware seems to oppose that.

 Key Takeaways

-- The Tecware Phantom+ is a subpar keyboard that lacks depth in any department other than RGB and its gamer-y out look.
+- The Tecware Phantom+ is a subpar keyboard that lacks depth in any department other than RGB and its gamer’d-out look.

 - Buy the Phantom+ if you’re looking for something that will get the job done while looking inoffensive and well-built.